Shaylin/wasm-zip/README.md

 ### Installation

 ```
-npm install doggy-bag --save
+npm install wasm-zip --save
 ```

 ### API

-Doggy Bag accepts a JSON object as an input that represents a mapping between file names and file contents.
+Wasm-Zip accepts a JSON object as an input that represents a mapping between file names and file contents.
 Folders are represented by nesting objects.
 Strings and Uint8Arrays are accepted as file contents data types.

 Example Input: